How to Increase Traffic to Your Blog in 2020 (Advanced Technique)

-Over the last few weeks, we’ve been getting a lot of requests on one specific topic – increasing blog traffic.
+Over the last few weeks, we’ve been getting a lot of requests on one specific topic – how to increase traffic to your blog.
 The internet is not how it was a couple of years back.
 While content is still king, how it’s created, consumed, ranked, and shown to end-users has clearly changed.

 Though it’s possible to keep track of all the changes happening online and changing your content strategy frequently, it’s daunting.
 If you’re a business owner, you’ll have tons of other equally crucial concerns to work on.
 That’s why having reliable long-term fixes to your blog traffic generation strategies makes complete sense.

 It’s not going to be easy, but there’s good news.

 Two – you can start all over again.

 When we say, you’re not alone, one aspect we mean is online competition.
 To put this into perspective, understand that your page competes with 20 billion other pages online for attention.
 According to statistics, over 409 million people view over 20 billion pages each month.

 Also, over 70 million posts are generated by users every month on WordPress.

 The other aspect here is that over 50% of bloggers or website owners reveal that it has become really tough for them to drive traffic from Facebook in the last couple of years.
 Out of this, over 1/5th of them share that it’s become equally difficult to drive traffic from the search engine giant Google.

 So, one thing we can acknowledge is that it’s an epidemic.
 And like most epidemics, we thankfully have an antidote in the form of several approaches and strategy revisits.

 But before we understand how to increase traffic to your blogs and websites this year, let’s look at some factors on why you don’t rank in the first place (not literally).